UWPCE-PythonCert/IntroToPython-2014/_sources/supplements/unicode.txt

 It's there for backward compatibility

-What's happening under the hood
+What's happening under the hood:

 .. code-block:: python